om-dandade/Eclipse-JAVA/README.md

 # Eclipse-JAVA
-Contains my Eclipse Workspace where all of my DSA and Java codes are. \n This repository exists so that all my work can be sycned across my devices, You can always have a look :)
+Contains my Eclipse Workspace where all of my DSA and Java codes are.
+This repository exists so that all my work can be sycned across my devices.<br></br>
+You can always have a look :)